Overview | Mission | Academic Environment

 Sophomores, juniors, seniors, and in some circumstances, first-year students, may cross-register for one course per semester at UC Berkeley, California College of the Arts, or one of several other Bay Area colleges.
-Mills has exchange or visiting programs with many American colleges and universities and affiliations with study abroad programs in more than 60 countries.
+Mills has exchange or visiting programs with many American colleges and universities.
+Mills has also made special arrangements with more than 20 institutions that offer international study opportunities.
 These relationships offer additional avenues to experience different teaching styles and learning environments.

 Mills offers preprofessional programs in nursing, medicine and health sciences, and law.
 Off-campus internships connect academic studies and career plans with on-the-job experience.
 Students learn from and work with faculty who are community, national, and international leaders in science, economics, mathematics, the arts, literature, education, government, and many other fields.